doriguzzi/lucid-ddos/README.md

 # LUCID: A Practical, Lightweight Deep Learning Solution for DDoS Attack Detection

-LUCID is a lightweight Deep Learning-based DDoS detection framework suitable for online resource-constrained environments, which leverages Convolutional Neural Networks (CNNs) to learn the behaviour of DDoS and benign traffic flows with both low processing overhead and attack detection time.
+LUCID (Lightweight, Usable CNN in DDoS Detection) is a lightweight Deep Learning-based DDoS detection framework suitable for online resource-constrained environments, which leverages Convolutional Neural Networks (CNNs) to learn the behaviour of DDoS and benign traffic flows with both low processing overhead and attack detection time.
 LUCID includes a dataset-agnostic pre-processing mechanism that produces traffic observations consistent with those collected in existing online systems, where the detection algorithms must cope with segments of traffic flows collected over pre-defined time windows.

 More details on the architecture of LUCID and its performance in terms of detection accuracy and execution time are available in the following research paper: